Mehrnoushfzln/Software-Enngineering-26714484/README.md

 " withdraw cash.py " : compeletes the coding parts for withdraw cash button, with click on this button user can see the list of places that he/she can go there and get cash from her/his Account.

+"transfer from different account.py" : compeletes the coding parts for transfer from different account button, with click on this button user should enter another user account details and enter the amount he/she wants to transfer, then with clicking on submit button , the money will transfer.